Before

 Single source of truth

-SQL notebooks, Python environments, and conversational data access live in one platform — all pointing at the same data, with consistent permissions.
+SQL, Python notebooks, and conversational access live in one platform, pointing at the same data with consistent permissions.

 Collaboration as default